Coherent States for infinite homogeneous waveguide arrays: Cauchy coherent states for $E(2)$: Equally spaced, infinite homogeneous waveguide arrays

 \section{Equally spaced, infinite homogeneous waveguide arrays}

-Waveguide arrays are a good testbed to simulate both classical and quantum phenomena \cite{Mar-Sarao08,PerezLeija10,LeonMontiel11a,PerezLeija12,RodriguezLara14}, and in this case we shall use them to realize coherent states of the Euclidean E(2) group.
+Due to its versatility, waveguide arrays have become one of the best devices to simulate both classical and quantum phenomena \cite{Mar-Sarao08,PerezLeija10,LeonMontiel11a,PerezLeija12,RodriguezLara14}, and in this case we shall use them to realize coherent states of the Euclidean E(2) group.
 We shall focus in the case of an infinite number of equally spaced and homogeneous parallel waveguide arrays.